-I often make this recipe just as I have it written, but sometimes I change it up based on what I have rolling around in my produce drawer.
-In fact, I call it “Country” Beef Vegetable Soup because it’s a decidedly un-fancy (but delicious) soup that’s good for using up what you have on hand (we country folk are very thrifty, ya know).
+Now this old-fashioned hamburger soup is not a fancy soup.
+It’s what I would call good country cooking because it’s simple and good for using up what you have on hand (we country folk are very thrifty, ya know).
+Because while I often make this recipe just as I have it written, sometimes I change it up based on what I have rolling around in my produce drawer.
 I try my best to be mindful of using what I have and to reduce waste in the kitchen.
 I’m not perfect about it, but I do try.

-And feel free to swap out the ground beef with the ground meat of your choice, or even to go totally meatless with this soup.
+Also, feel free to swap out the hamburger meat with the ground meat of your choice, or even to go totally meatless with this soup to make a delicious vegetable soup.
 Simply leave out the beef and replace it with extra beans or vegetables.
 I find that finely minced mushrooms make a good substitute for beef and will add some meaty texture.
-To make it vegan or vegetarian, use vegetable broth in place of the beef broth.
+To make it vegan or vegetarian, be sure to use vegetable broth instead of beef broth.

 - You’ll be doing a lot of chopping on the day you make this soup, so make it easy on yourself and serve some of the soup for dinner that evening.
 I like to serve it with biscuits or a loaf of my homemade Cheddar Onion Beer Bread with butter.

 - Occasionally I like to add a small amount of pasta like orzo, ditalini, or elbow macaroni to the soup.
 To do this, I find that it’s best to add the pasta while reheating it, just before serving.
 Adding pasta before freezing may cause the pasta to become too mushy.

 - I recommend serving this soup with a sprinkle of grated Parmesan and/or a handful of chopped fresh parsley.